How to Start a Men’s Underwear Brand from Scratch: The Ultimate Factory Guide

 How do I start a men’s essentials business?

 Underwear can be a door.
-Tees and socks build baskets and loyalty.
+Tees and socks build baskets and loyalty7.
 Essentials win with repeat use, tight costs, and a steady supply plan.

 I build a fabric platform first, then I add adjacent items.
 I keep SKUs tight.
 I lean on a partner factory with knitting, dyeing, and sewing under one plan.